NC State Extension Publications

 • Require and strictly enforce the separation of raw from cooked food items.

 • Cooking and hot holding should follow all state and local ordinances.
 The proposed U.S. Public Health Service Model Code requires cooking to at least an internal temperature of 145°F (63°C) for all animal foods except rare roast beef, which must be cooked to an internal temperature of 130°F (55°C) for 121 minutes.
 Poultry, stuffed meats, and leftovers must be heated to 165°F (74°C).
-Foods held hot must be maintained at a temperature at or above 140°F (60°C).
-Food in preparation must not be held between 40°F and 140°F for more than a total of four hours.
+Hot foods must be maintained at or above 140°F (60°C).
+Food in preparation must not be held between 40°F and 140°F for more than four hours.

 Recommendations for delicatessens: